rayhaynes504/astronomy-react-app/README.md

 ## Description

-NASA had been uploading a daily astronomy image or video since 1995.
-My app displays todays content and allows you to search for a particular image or a range of images by date.
+NASA has been uploading a daily astronomy image or video since 1995.
+My app displays today's content and allows you to search for a particular image or a range of images by date.
 Once searched, you can view a high quality image along with more image details and a description giving the significance of the image.

 ### App Screenshots
 ![Home Page](assets/homepage-screenshot.png)